 What are some great resources to jumpstart corporate storytelling?

 There is nothing that better jumpstarts storytelling than having a framework to help you organize your ideas into a story arc.
 This will set the stage for every presentation you make.

 We have scores of articles about visual storytelling.
 Our quickest reference on storytelling fundamentals, is our 3-part video series.
 For a longer conversation, listen to a podcast by corporate storytelling experts here.

 We also recommend custom PowerPoint templates that allow you to quickly and easily create story-driven narratives.
 Well-built templates not only save you tons of time when putting together decks, they allow teams to easily pull together a cohesive story, using slides that speak to Setting, Character, Conflict and Resolution.
 Again, if everyone is using the same story framework and a presentation template built in their brand, organizing a presentation is simple.

 Where can I learn more about corporate storytelling training?

 The fastest way to develop storytelling expertise is with training.
-Companies like Facebook, Nike, Fidelity, and Accenture, as well as Learning and Development experts everywhere, have recognized the incredible advantages of investing in corporate storytelling.
+Companies like Facebook, Nike, Marriott, and Accenture, as well as Learning and Development experts everywhere, have recognized the incredible advantages of investing in corporate storytelling.
 Everyday, more and more companies are striving to imbue storytelling throughout their organization.
 The Presentation Company’s workshops, including their flagship Crafting Strategic Visual Stories, has trained people at Fortune 500 companies all over the world.